IreneGracia/terraform_repo/README.md

 - **Who moves the data** — a least-privilege `dbt-runner` service account that can run BigQuery jobs (to read the public source) and write only to those two datasets.
-- **How CI authenticates** — Workload Identity Federation so GitHub Actions can act as that service account with **no downloaded key**, plus the repo secrets/variables dbt's CI needs.
+- **How CI authenticates** — Workload Identity Federation so GitHub Actions can act as that service account with no downloaded key, plus the repo secrets/variables dbt's CI needs.

 ## What it provisions